breedx-splk/anatomy_of_java_instrumentation/README.md

         * we like the agent
 * let's build javaagent instrumentation
     * create the `InstrumentationModule` impl
-    * create our single `TypeInstrumentation`
+    * create a single `TypeInstrumentation`
 * time to close up the patient!
     * build this as an agent *extension jar*
-    * modify our startup to use the extension
+    * modify startup to use the extension
     * run the app, hit the endpoint
     * look at our new trace!
+        * show attributes
-* looking at a speciment in the microscope:
+* looking at a specimen under the microscope:
     * compare byte code pre/post instrumentation
         * decompiled original library `.class` file
         * dumped class bytes after instrumentation
-        * see, there's our instrumentation code...
+        * see, there's our new instrumentation code...
+* conclusions
+    * we've demystified how java otel instrumentation is built
+    * we've shown how to build library instrumentation
+    * we've shown how to create javaagent instrumentation using the apis
+    * we've deployed an agent extension
+        * we've observed the toy library behavior
+        * ...in the context of our application
+    * call to action:
+        * if you ship reusable libs, please add o11y hooks
+        * consider contributing new instrumenation for your favorite lib

 ## Resources